ogierpaul/suricate/suricate/Readme.md

 ## Usage Guide
 ### Purpose
-* Two different datasets (left and right) with possible common entities
+* Two different datasets (source and target) with possible common entities
 * Target is to find duplicates : entities in right that are essentially the same as entities in right , +/- typos, missing fields...
 * Use Similarity Functions and Machine Learning to identify duplicates automatically

 ### Deduplication Pipeline
 #### 0. Output
-* The output of the deduplication pipeline is a vector that identify, for each pair of records from left and right datasets:
+* The output of the deduplication pipeline is a vector that identify, for each pair of records from source and target datasets:
     * 1 if the pair is a duplicate
     * 0 if the pair is not a duplicate (no match)

-#### 2. Connector to link Left and Right Datasets
+#### 2. Connector to link source and target Datasets
-* Will make the link between left and right datasets, whatever the data source (pandas DataFrame, Elastic Search index, Postgre sql database...)
+* Will make the link between source and target datasets, whatever the data source (pandas DataFrame, Elastic Search index, Postgre sql database...)
-* Is a transformer that transform the left and right datasets into a similarity matrix
+* Is a transformer that transform the source and target datasets into a similarity matrix
 * Similarity matrix: Each row corresponds to a pair of (left, right) records, the colums corresponding to different scores
 * Will also provide a Side-by-Side view of the data